 - Requires maintenance.

-- Can be a good target of insects and termites.
+- Susceptible to insects and termites.

-Vinyl window frames are made up of polyvinyl chloride (PVC's).
-It is the same materials widely used in plumbings and pipes.
+Vinyl window frames are made up of polyvinyl chloride (PVC’s).
+It is the same materials widely used in plumbing and pipes.
 This is a popular type of window frame due to its durability and affordability.

 - Low on energy cost.